saveourtool/diktat/info/guide/guide-chapter-6.md

 ```

 ### <a name="s6.4.2"></a> Recommendation 6.4.2: Objects should be used for Stateless Interfaces.
-Kotlin’s object are extremely useful when we need to implement a some interface from an external library that doesn’t have any state.
+Kotlin’s objects are extremely useful when you need to implement some interface from an external library that doesn’t have any state.
-No need to use class for such structures.
+There is no need to use classes for such structures.

 **Valid example**:
 ```